 Briefly, the Court determined that one statement was capable of defamatory meaning —defamation per se.
 Thus, the statement was either provably true or false meeting the elements of defamation per se in Iowa.

 Remember Defamation per se from an earlier installment of How to Legal?

 In How to Legal: Freedom of Speech.
 What is slander?
-What is libel we went over how you can find the defamation laws and elements in different states.
+What is libel we went over where you can find the defamation laws and elements in different states.

 Under Iowa law, two types of defamation exist, defamation per se and defamation per quod.
 Defamation per se consists of statements the law considers to be automatically damaging and for which damages need not be proven.Iowa Defamation Laws Explained, O’Flaherty Law

 The following types of statements generally qualify as defamation per se: